robjohnnoble/robjohnnoble.github.io/_pages/research.md

   <figcaption>The mode and predictability of intra-tumour evoluion, Sanger Institute seminar 2018, drawn by <a href = "https://twitter.com/ATJCagan">Alex Cagan</a></figcaption>
 </figure>

-I have created a sophisticated spatial computational model of tumour population genetics that can simulate a range of tissue architectures within a common mathematical framework.
+I have created a sophisticated spatial computational model of tumour population genetics that can simulate a range of tissue architectures within a common mathematical framework [1].
-By parametrizing this model using information derived from histopathological image analysis, I have shown that differences in tumour architecture can explain the variety of evolutionary modes observed in human cancers, including four archetypes [1].
+By parametrizing this model using information derived from histopathological image analysis, I have shown that differences in tumour architecture can explain the variety of evolutionary modes observed in human cancers, including four archetypes [2].
-In close collaboration with laboratory biologists, I have further investigated ecological interactions between cancer clones including facultative parasitism mediated by paracrine factors [2].
-I have also developed new indices for comparing and classifying evolutionary modes [3].
+In close collaboration with laboratory biologists, I have further investigated ecological interactions between cancer clones including facultative parasitism mediated by paracrine factors [3].
+I have also developed new indices for comparing and classifying evolutionary modes [4].

 I am extending my modelling framework towards a general systematic understanding of somatic evolution.
 To test predictions and refine research questions, I will continue to use molecular data, in collaboration with bioinformaticians, experts in histopathological image analysis, and specialists in multi-region sequencing of tumours and heathy tissue.